435-590-9498

 Meet our 19 Telescopes!

-But if you're serious (or planning to spend serious money) about buying a telescope, join us for a private telescope tour, Then mention in the questionnaire that follows after "booking" how you want to experiment with different telescopes and we'll let you test drive a selection for a couple hours.
-Indeed, you can even request specific telescopes by name from the list below -- if the exact one isn't available on the night of your private telescope tour, we will setup some similar.
+But if you're serious (or planning to spend serious money) about buying a telescope, join us for a private telescope tour.
+In the questionnaire that follows after "booking," mention how you want to experiment with different telescopes and we'll let you test drive a selection for a couple hours.
+Indeed, you can even request specific telescopes by name from the list below -- if the exact one isn't available on the night of your private telescope tour, we will set up something similar.

 What's with the Weird Names?

 Telescopes are different enough that it is easy to imagine their pros & cons as personalities.
-So as Douglas Adams fans, all our telescopes are named for characters and things from Douglas Adams's "5-part trilogy" The Hitchhiker's Guide to the Galaxy (H2G2).
+So, as Douglas Adams fans, all of our telescopes are named for characters and things from Douglas Adams's "5-part trilogy" The Hitchhiker's Guide to the Galaxy (H2G2).

 P.S.
 An eponym is the original for which something/someone is similarly named.
-Where namesake is the thing/person named after the eponym.
+Whereas namesake is the thing/person named after the eponym.
 Yeah... heretofore we didn't know that distinction either.

 Total Perspective Vortex